-- Food coloring is an excellent dye and will stain fingers and clothing-wear gloves and an apron. - The concentration of the acid and base solutions are not critical as long as they are above 0.05 M. If the sponge is rinsed out between the acid and the base, then it is not necessary that the two solutions have similar concentrations. - Rinsing the sponge out between each color change will keep the acid and base solutions fresher.
+- Food coloring is an excellent dye and will stain fingers and clothing-wear gloves and an apron. - The concentration of the two solutions are not critical as long as they are above 0.05 M. If the sponge is rinsed out between the acid and the base, then it is not necessary that the two solutions have similar concentrations. - At a HCl concentration of 0.01 M (pH 2), the sponge will turn blue but it does not have the intensity or completeness that the lower pH values give. - Rinsing the sponge out between each color change will keep the acid and base solutions fresher.
 It minimizes the amount of acid and base and also the amount of food coloring that is transferred between beakers.
-Note: The liquid coming out of the sponge is the color of the solution and not the color of the sponge.
-Squeezing out as much solution from the sponge will also keep each solution fresher.
+Note: The liquid coming out of the sponge is the color of the solution and not the color of the sponge. - Squeezing out as much solution from the sponge will also keep each solution fresher. - Rinse the indicator sponge with water prior to use the first time to remove any excess congo red solution.